swipely/aviator/README.md

 - `linkSelector`: clicks on elements that matches this selector is hijacked and routed using the href attribute.
 Default it is `"a.navigate"`
 - `root`: All routing will done on top of the `root`.
 Default it is `""`

-# `setRoutes`
+## `Navigatorade.setRoutes`

-A (mostly) config file, that calls `Navigatorade.setRoutes()`, passing an object that represents all routes within the app.
-The object is nested to represent different parts of the url:
+Pass an object that represents all routes within the app.
+The object should be nested to describe different parts of the url:

 ```javascript
 Navigatorade.setRoutes({